Kentish Town station: History

-It was the junction of services to Barking until 1981 when services were diverted to terminate and start from Gospel Oak.
-The spur line to Junction Road Junction was then closed, the track was removed and the trackbed has been sold for industrial use.
+It was the junction of services to Barking until 1981, when services were diverted to terminate and start from Gospel Oak.
+The spur line to Junction Road Junction was then closed, the track was removed, and the trackbed sold for industrial use.

-In April 2023, Transport for London (TfL) announced that the Underground station would be closed for "up to a year" from 26 June 2023 to allow both escalators, custom-designed for the station in 1997, leading to long closures due to unavailability of spare parts following breakdowns, to be replaced by the same up-to-date model as those used on the Elizabeth line.
-The station was also to be refurbished; extensive repairs were made to the ceiling and floor of the ticket hall, and more ticket barriers were installed.
+In April 2023, Transport for London (TfL) announced that the Underground station would be closed for "up to a year" from 26 June 2023 to allow the two escalators to be replaced by the same up-to-date model as those used on the Elizabeth line.
+The escalators had been custom-designed for the station in 1997, but later caused long closures due to unavailability of custom spare parts following breakdowns.
+The station was also refurbished during the closure; extensive repairs were made to the ceiling and floor of the ticket hall, and more ticket barriers were installed.
 During closure Underground platform roundels were changed from "KENTISH TOWN" to "STATION CLOSED", and entrances were chained off.
 The railway station remained open.